 - West Wind Inn – Also beachfront and central.

-Captiva Island – One of the most well-hidden Florida islands
+9. Captiva Island – A well-hidden Florida island

 Captiva Island is Sanibel’s northern sister island.
-If you come by car you need to cross Sanibel to get to Captiva from the mainland.
-But if you find your way to the secluded Florida island it’s easy to be captivated.
+If you come by car, you need to cross Sanibel to get to Captiva from the mainland.
+But when you find your way to the secluded Florida island, it’s easy to be captivated.

 On Captiva Island you’re further from the mainland noice than on Sanibel.
 The island is also smaller with fewer hotels and things to do.
 In many ways it’s a downsized version of its neighbor island.

-Still it’s just because of the fact that Captiva is one of the most well-hidden Florida islands that makes it so very appreciated.
+And that Captiva is so well-hidden just makes the island even more appreciated.
 In the relaxing setting it’s easy to unwind.
 Without other distractions you on Captiva Island can enjoy the white beaches, blue Gulf of Mexico and the most spectacular sunsets.

-North Captiva Island – An island in Florida you didn’t know existed
+10. North Captiva Island – A Florida island you didn’t know existed

 North Captiva Island lies north of Captiva Island and west of Pine Island.
 Without a road connection to the mainland it’s an island in Florida that doesn’t get much attention.

-But it’s still relatively easy to get to the remote Florida island.
-A ferry runs from the neighboring Pine Island and it takes you to North Captiva Island in just roughly 20 minutes.
+Yet it’s relatively easy to get to the remote Florida island.
+A ferry runs from the neighboring Pine Island, and it takes you to North Captiva Island in just roughly 20 minutes.

-But if you take a Gulf Coast road trip you need to let your car rest while you unwind on the isolated island.
-There is no car access or paved roads on the island and you either walk, bike or use a golf cart to get around.
+But if you take a Gulf Coast road trip, you need to let your car rest while you unwind on North Captiva Island.
+As there is no car access or paved roads on the island, you either walk, bike or use a golf cart to get around.

 Most of all North Captiva Island is the perfect island in Florida if you want to spend an isolated week in the sun.
 However, it’s certainly not the best Florida Island if you look for liveliness and attractions.

-Marco Island – The Florida island that offers the best of both worlds
+11. Marco Island – A Florida island that offers both worlds

 Marco Island in the southwest corner of Florida proudly shows off its white beaches and tall island resorts.
+At one of the jaw-dropping Marco Island oceanfront resorts you have a modern Florida stay.
 Unlike Sanibel and Captiva further north the island is developed with high rises.

 Still Marco Island has kept its appreciated small-town character and slow pace.
 Life truly is a beach on the Florida island.
 Its Tigertail Beach and South Beach are renowned as some of the best beaches in Florida.

-Key Biscayne – A scenic Florida island not far from Miami Beach
+12. Key Biscayne – A contrasting Florida island

 Key Biscayne is a scenic island just south of Miami Beach.
 With undeniable natural beauty the Florida island tempts visitors even from the glamorous streets of Miami.
 The quiet beaches on Key Biscayne is really a welcome contrast to Miami’s intense South Beach.